JackDBaldry/Twenty-One-Pllots/README.md

 Mapping the branching structure to reach all endings

 Another challenge was figuring out how to reach all the different endings in the game since there are 13 different endings.
-The initial flowcharts and pseudocode helped with this as it gave a solid foundation for us to build off of and helped to make sure it all functioned as it should.
+The initial flowcharts and pseudocode helped with this as they gave a solid foundation for us to build off of and helped to make sure it all functioned as it should.

 Figuring out Dema puzzle logic

-We applied similar logic when it came to doing the Dema section of the game as this has lots of little sections and was difficult to make.
+We applied similar logic when it came to doing the Dema section of the game as this had lots of little sections and was difficult to make.
 Since there were no initial flowcharts or pseudocode for these sections of the game, we made new ones for this section of the game which made it much easier to figure out how to get all of the logic working.
 We also made sure we tested all of the possible outcomes each time we made any changes to the code to make sure it still worked as it should.

 Testing

-We needed a good way to test whether the game was user friendly and made sense to someone who had no involvement in the development of the game, so we did blackbox testing to ensure it all worked smoothly and in an understandable way.
+We needed a good way to test whether the game was user friendly and made sense to someone who had no involvement in the development of the game, so we did black-box testing to ensure it all worked smoothly and in an understandable way.

 Team coding

 Since it was a team project, it came with issues such as source control and labour division.
-To overcome these issues we would use task allocation and good communication to make sure that we weren't working on an important task simultaneously and that everyone had a similar workload.
+To overcome these issues we would use task allocation and good communication to make sure that we weren't working on the same important task simultaneously and that everyone had a similar workload.

 ## License